 If the words nitrites and nitrates conjure up visions of chem labs and high school science class for you, then you’re not alone.
 Many people didn’t realize that these chemicals can actually be found in many of our everyday foods.
 Lately, these two nitrogen-containing compounds are in the news again because of their potential role in human health.
 They’ve been linked to cancer, however, their connection is a little bit complicated.
 So, what is the difference between nitrate and nitrite?
 Which is worse?
 And what does all of this mean for your health?

 Nitrites and nitrates are both nitrogen-containing compounds.
 The difference between them is their number of oxygen atoms present.
 Nitrites have two oxygen atoms, while nitrates have three (6).

 Having two oxygen atoms makes nitrites more chemically reactive than nitrates.
-In other words, nitrites can change into other chemicals more easily than nitrates.
-This difference seems small, but it actually has big implications for human health (6).
+In other words, nitrites can interact with other chemicals more easily than nitrates.
+This difference seems small, but it may actually have big implications for human health (6).

 To completely understand how nitrites and nitrates can impact our health, it’s important to know a little bit about their chemistry.

 When we eat foods that contain nitrates (such as leafy greens, beets, and carrots), our bodies mostly excrete them as nitrates, but some are converted into nitrites.
 Once they’re in our bodies, nitrites can then be converted into other important chemicals, like nitric oxide (6).

 Nitric oxide is a gas that has many important functions in the human body.
 It helps regulate blood pressure, keeps the lining of our blood vessels healthy, and even plays a role in brain function.
 This means nitrates and nitrites are not inherently harmful for our health.
 However, problems with nitrites and nitrates arise when they are used as food additives.

 The Use Of Nitrites And Nitrates As Food Additives